f3sampaio/dolarApp/README.md

 ## Installation

-First of all you will need [NodeJS](https://nodejs.org/en/) and all environment dependecies manager like NPM and bower.
+First of all you will need [NodeJS](https://nodejs.org/en/) and the environment dependecies manager NPM.
 To install them, see the manual into [Get NPM](https://www.npmjs.com/get-npm).

 After this, clone the project into a directory and inside the new directory install all depencies by using the npm command